thijskuilman/filament-fork/packages/forms/docs/10-rich-editor.md

 ```

 <Aside variant="tip">
-    If your structure starts with a non-paragraph node (for example, a heading), make sure your `default()` state matches the schema.
+    If your schema starts with a non-paragraph node (for example, a heading), make sure your `default()` state matches the schema.
 </Aside>

 <Aside variant="tip">
-    If your structure begins with a non-paragraph node (such as a heading) and you want to make it required, you’ll need to define a custom rule.
+    If your schema begins with a non-paragraph node (such as a heading) and you want to make it required, you’ll need to define a custom rule.
 The default `required()` validation only applies when the first node is a paragraph.
 </Aside>

 ## Node Placeholders